Unlock your next adventure: The Best Things To Do In The Florida Keys

 You can see some of the Keys’ many tropical fish just by swimming or snorkeling in these warm waters.
 The local dolphin population is also easy to spot, as they frolic in the shallows and are visible from some beaches.
 If you take a guided tour on the water, you’ll probably also run into manatees, the protected gentle giants of Florida, who eat and sleep around the plant-laden waters.

 Sea turtles are among the most popular animals in these parts.
 You can get a closer look at some of them at The Turtle Hospital in Marathon, where injured turtles are rehabilitated before being released.
 You can spot all manner of birds, fish and perhaps even the rare Key Deer at the Keys’ three national parks: Big Cypress National Preserve, Biscayne National Park and Dry Tortugas National Park.
+For a better chance at spotting Key Deer, head to the National Key Deer Refuge on Big Pine Key.

 Snorkeling and scuba diving are the most popular water sports in the Keys, with the region’s coral reefs creating a calm and colorful underwater playground.
 Almost 400 miles of barrier reef provide a home to a diverse ecology, and you can spot parrotfish, barracuda and stingray, among hundreds of other species.